racersmith/CarND-Path-Planning/README.md

 cmake and make!

-## Path Planner
+# Path Planner

-The path planner is implented in a few stages; smooth, predict, plan, generate.
+The path planner is implemented in a few stages; smooth, predict, plan, generate.

-### Smooth
+## Smooth
 The first stage was to generate a smooth path from the list of sparse map wayoints.
 This was done using the superb cubic spline library from [ttk592](https://github.com/ttk592/spline/).
 The spline takes a set of x, y vectors and generates a cubic spline that can then be called as a function.
 The one caveat is that it requires the x vector to be